 I don’t have a desire to work on something else.
 I might do something around where I’m living – I have from time to time.
 But I like going back to Ghana, so whenever I get the chance, and I’ve sort of been able to keep getting chances, I’ll keep going back.

-Gracia Clark’s recorded interviews with the seven women featured in her book and 43 others will eventually appear online, in Twi, as part of the African Oral Narratives project at Michigan State University.
-Meanwhile, you can see video of selected interviews here and videos of the Kumasi market here.
+Gracia Clark’s recorded interviews with the seven women featured in her book and 43 others appear online, in Twi, as part of the African Oral Narratives project at Michigan State University.
+You can read newer interviews (in English) with Kumasi Muslims on the website for Diversity and Tolerance in the Islam of West Africa.

 Send a comment to Gracia Clark or Carol Polsgrove.